en

 KOMEHYO Nagoya Honten Kimonokan

-KOMEHYO Nagoya Honten Kimonokan entrace.
+KOMEHYO Nagoya Honten Kimonokan entrance.
 Image via Kimono Kaitori Guide

-Probably the most famous kimono store in Nagoya where you can buy new and second-hand kimonos.
-The second-hand kimonos are available on the second floor at a very affordable price.
-You can find all kinds of kimono, from winter kimono to yukata and summer kimono, also all types of obi and kimono accessories.
-All products are labeled by a color code (yellow, red and green).
+Probably the most famous Kimono store in Nagoya where you can buy new and second-hand Kimonos.
+The second-hand Kimonos are available on the second floor at a very affordable price.
+You can find all kinds of Kimonos, from winter Kimono to yukata and summer Kimono, as well as all types of obi and Kimono accessories.
+All products are labeled by a color code (yellow, red, and green).
 Each color represents a price, ranging from 1,000 yen to 4,000 yen.

 Opening Hours: 10:30 – 19:00; closed the 1st and 3rd Wednesday.